ichen-lab-ucsb/DeCatCounter/README.md

 * bc_tol_f: error tolerance for forward barcode search in the forward reads(for the reverse reads, this is the error tolerance for the rC of the reverse barcode).
 * bc_tol_r: error tolerance for reverse barcode search.
 * constant.txt: text file with 2 lines: 1) forward constant region, 2) reverse constant region.
-* ad_tol_f: error tolerance for forward constant region search.
+* ct_tol_f: error tolerance for forward constant region search.
-* ad_tol_r: error tolerance for reverse constant region search.
+* ct_tol_r: error tolerance for reverse constant region search.
 * translation(y/n): whether translation to amino acids should be performed, value should be either y or n.
 * low_len: minimum length for final DNA variants.
 * hi_len: maximum length for final DNA variants.